Skip to content

 The path to becoming a Wyoming game warden follows five core steps:

-2. Complete education or qualifying experience — High school diploma + bachelor's preferred.
+2. Satisfy the education or experience requirement — High school diploma + bachelor's preferred.

 For the full nationwide walkthrough, see our how to become a game warden guide.